| Resort

 village and surrounding mountains. ( In Shaman folklore, a red cedar

 is the gateway to Akasha, or heaven.)
+The home's

 other unique features include: hand-split basalt stone walls, a